Labpur railway station: Tourism

-The Fullara Maa Shaktipeeth Temple is located 1.5 km from Labpur Railway Station.
+The Fullara Maa Shakta pitha Temple is located 1.5 km from Labpur Railway Station.
 According to mythology, when Mahadeva danced around with Sati's dead body cutting it to pieces, the lip fell at Fullara.
 There is a big pond beside the temple.
 According to hearsay, Hanuman collected 108 blue lotuses from the pond when Sri Ramachandra required them for the worship of goddess Durga.
-It is considered to be one of the fifty-one shakti peethas in India.
+It is considered to be one of the fifty-one Shakta pithas in India.
 A 10-day fair is organized near Fullara temple during Magha Purnima.